aboczek/Gourmet/README.md

 ## Navigation bar

- - Navigation bar will be mostly the same through out the website except for buttons go in column on lower devices.
-I have decided to go with them instead of hamburger menu because they look nice and would like to keep it the same and be unique.
+ - Navigation bar will be mostly the same through out the website except for buttons they will be replaced with hamburger menu on mobile devices.

     - Small devices.